 Red Green Color Blindness Is An X Linked Recessive Disorder

 Red-green colorblindness is due to an abnormal gene on the X chromosome.
 Men have one X chromosome and one Y chromosome while women have two X chromosomes.
-This means that if a man inherits two defective copies of the gene, then he will be colorblind, whereas a woman will only inherit one defective copy and her other copy may compensate for it.
+If a man inherits two bad copies of the gene, he will be colorblind.
+But, a woman will get only one bad copy.
+Her other copy may compensate for it.
 If both men and women are color blind, they will be equally affected.

 It is inherited and can be passed down from either parent.